-The Build Alternative will utilize natural gas as a source of fuel for its combustion turbines and/or reciprocating engines.
-Pipeline-quality natural gas will be delivered via a new interconnection with one of the existing high pressure transmission lines that traverse a six-acre parcel in the Redevelopment Area.
+A natural gas pipeline interconnection would be required for each Build Alternative.
+The facility will utilize natural gas as a source of fuel for its combustion turbines and/or reciprocating engines.
+At the potential Kearny site, pipeline-quality natural gas would be delivered via a new interconnection with one of the existing high pressure transmission lines that traverse a six-acre parcel in the Redevelopment Area.
 This parcel contains three natural gas pipelines.
 Two are owned by PSE&G (16 and 20 inch diameter pipes) and the other (a 12 inch diameter pipe) is owned by The Williams Company (formerly known as TRANSCO).
-From the Main Facility site, the new gas line will extend eastward along the southern border of the Redevelopment Area, run beneath the Morris & Essex line, and southward within the six acre parcel to connect to an existing pipeline.
-An interconnection agreement with The Williams Company or PSE&G will be developed.
+From the Kearny site, the new gas line would extend eastward along the southern border of the Redevelopment Area, run beneath the Morris & Essex line, and southward within the six acre parcel to connect to an existing pipeline.
+An interconnection agreement with The Williams Company or PSE&G would be developed.
+Detailed information on the pipeline interconnections and transmission lines routes will be developed for other Build Alternatives, once those potential location(s) have been identified.